Kırıkkale: History

-The name of the city supposedly comes from the name "Kırık" a village 3 km north of the city combined with another name called "Kale", meaning castle, in the centre of the city, the two were put together to make 'Kırıkkale'.
+Perhaps formerly known as Sarmalius in antiquity, The name of the city supposedly comes from the name "Kırık" a village 3 km north of the city combined with another name called "Kale", meaning castle, in the centre of the city, the two were put together to make 'Kırıkkale'.
 Kırıkkale in Turkish means "broken castle".
 Inhabitation began in the 16th century when Turkish tribes came from the east and settled in Central Anatolia.